MolotovCherry/TrunkBundler/README.md

 ```

 ### Add these in `index.html`
-In order to minify the wasm js file
-- Set `data-package` to the package name of your wasm app.
-This is needed to know which js name to glob for

-`<link data-bundler rel="app" data-package="<name here>" />`

-If you want to bundle and include a js project, keep reading.
-You can have a regular js esm project, and can also optionally use node module packages and external libs, and it all gets bundled together into 1 js file.
-If you want to do that, follow the below instructions:
+Using a js esm project, and optionally node module packages and external libs - it all gets bundled together into 1 js file:
 - You need to specify `data-bundler` to activate it.
 - `href` is relative to the location of the `index.html` file it's defined in
 - `data-output` is the resulting file you want the output to appear in.
 The path is relative to your `dist` folder